AkiraHere/ANDIE/README.md

 ## Edit menu
     - Has options to undo and redo changes that you've made to an image.
+    - Also contains the feature to record operations, so you can easily apply them across multiple images.

 ## View menu
     - This feature allows one to zoom in and out of their image.